 After that I started a three year post-doctoral research fellowship at the University of British Columbia, followed by a 1 year visiting researcher fellowship at the Geological Survey of Canada in Vancouver, BC.
 I then moved to the US and took up a one year visiting assistant professor position at Franklin and Marshall College in beautiful Lancaster, PA, where I taught physical geology, volcanic and environmental geology, and tectonics.
 I moved to the Earth Research Institute at the University of California Santa Barbara for a one year research position in the summer of 2011.
 I was as an assistant professor in the Department of Geosciences at California State University Bakersfield from September 2012 to July 2016.

 I started as an assistant professor in the Department of Geology and Geography at West Virginia University in July 2016.
-I teach a variety of general education, undergraduate major, and graduate-level classes covering petrology, tectonics, volcanology, natural hazards, and field geology.
+I teach a variety of general education, undergraduate major, and graduate-level classes covering petrology, tectonics, volcanology, and field geology.
 In addition I supervise several graduate students researching aspects of structural geology, Cordilleran tectonics, and volcanology.

 My wife Sarah and I live in Morgantown, West Virginia with our German Shepard (Luna) and fifteen cats (Missy, Captain, Fred, Muppet, Womble, William, Berwood, Mister Jones, Kitkat, Mars, Snickers, Squeaky Cow, Spot, Magellan, and Mocha).
 If we are not geologizing or serving our animals, we are working in our backyard or (slowly) remodeling our house.